-Pursuant to our share repurchase program, Altice USA purchased approximately 14.9 million Altice USA Class A shares for total consideration of approximately \$350,000 during the year ended December 31, 2019 from Suddenvision S.A.R.L., an entity controlled by BC Partners LLP.
+Pursuant to our share repurchase program, Altice USA purchased 14,948,869 Altice USA Class A shares for total consideration of approximately \$350,000 during the year ended December 31, 2019 from Suddenvision S.A.R.L., an entity controlled by BC Partners LLP.

-In addition, see Note 1 for a discussion of the acquisition of Neptune LP from CVC 3.
+In addition, see Note 1 for a discussion of the acquisition of Neptune LP, the acquisition of Altice Technical Services US Corp, and the acquisition of i24NEWS.